Afsheen28/tech-511-cloud-linux/autoscaling/README.md

 ### 2: Horizontal:

-* Imagine you have a small app VM, as the workload increases, more machines will be made to also run antoehr instance of the app.
+* Imagine you have a small app VM, as the workload increases, more machines will be made to also run another instance of the app.
 * Mostly, the machines created will be identical but not necessary.
 * This can me done manually or also automatically.
 * This is referred to "scale in" if only one machine is necessary and "scale out" if more machines are made.